-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits a.
-Registry may be paper or electronic.
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits

 - Demo the process of using the registry tool to identify the patient population - Registry should contain relevant clinical info - How is the info entered in the registry? - What do you do with it when you receive it, how do you address gaps in care?